 Strategic Human Resource Management: An HR Professionals Toolkit

-There is something for everyone, whether you are at the start of your career trying to figure things out and how to apply your understanding of HR in the work context, or a seasoned veteran wanting guidance on how to develop yourself and your team to add greater value.
-The way the book is structured encourages the reader to delve into the specific area they need guidance on, although, I would recommend it is read from cover to cover.
+There is something for everyone.
+It is an excellent guide if you are at the start of your career, trying to figure things out.
+Or you are trying to learn how to apply your understanding of HR in the work context.
+It is also handy to a seasoned veteran.
+It guides you on how to develop yourself and your team to a higher value.
+Karen has structured the book in a way that encourages the reader to delve into the specific area.
+However, I recommend you read cover to cover.
 Some HR practitioners, myself included, are blind to our own shortcomings!

 For further useful HR tips and information, you can take a look at our Ultimate Guide to People Management Skills.
 Also, don’t forget to check out our YouTube Channel and our award-winning blog to see more helpful HR Management Tips and articles.